mlang/guess_the_key/README.rst

 The game
 --------

+The game is played from the perspective of a german speech user just having switched to english temporarily to read a website.

 Once you hear the name of a key, press it as fast as possible.
 If you guessed it correctly, you will earn points.
 If you didn't, you will loose points.